SaddamHossain07/my-stock-pro-client/README.md

 The system is very helpful for a super shop or multi vendor E-commerce platform.
 So do not wast your time be a partner of myStock-Pro right now.
 <br/>

-## Please Visit myStock-Pro here check the demo :
+## Please Visit myStock-Pro here to check the demo :
 - https://mystockpro-d8f17.web.app

 ### Admin email & password: